 Slightly lower heat

 Remove eggs, place in the ice bath for ~1-2 min, or until they are slightly warm.

 📝 Notes, Tips, Tricks

-To start eggs in cold water, two adjustments must be made.
-(1) Turn off heat once water is boiling.
+To start eggs in cold water, make two adjustments.
+(1) Turn off the heat once the water is boiling.
 (2) Let rest covered to finish cooking.
 Soft is 4 min, Medium = 6 min, Hard = 8 min.

-Boiled eggs last in the fridge for 1 week.
-Leave peel on for freshness.
+Boiled eggs last in the fridge for ~ one week.
+Leave the peel on for freshness.
 When in doubt, crack open and take a sniff.
 If it smells bad, toss it.

 🎓 Further Studies: